mildsunrise/university-4b-tfg/journal.md

 This may be due to the AUR package passing wrong flags...

 Did some initial tests with cgroups and the monitor application.
-And it appears that **a memcg successfully prevents the throttling
+And it appears that **a memcg successfully isolates the throttling!**

 Next steps:
  - Fix the python binding so we can access event data